wlonk/arcadia/rules/index.md

 ### Exertion

-When your character imposes their will upon the world, or puts themselves in mortal danger, they are _exerting_ themselves.
+When your character does something well out of their usual affairs, under extreme or adverse circumstances, or puts themselves in mortal danger, they are _exerting_ themselves.

 Before exerting yourself, be very clear what the goal is, and what sorts of risks you might face.
 The GM has final say about the risks the best and worst you might expect, but you are entitled to a clear idea of what they might be.

-The GM and the player each get two cards, one each face down, the others face up.
-Play proceeds like blackjack, with the player choosing whether to take another card, and the GM automatically taking one each time after the player does, unless they, the GM, are at 17 or higher.

-In order to take a card, the player must either invoke an Accomplishment, or spend a Passion token.
-They may only do each once in a given Exertion.
-Each Accomplishment may only be used once a session.

-If the player goes bust, or does not beat the GM's total when the cards are revealed, they have failed.

-If the GM goes bust, or the player beats their total, the player has succeeded.

-As always, aces count as 1, and face cards count as 10.
+The question at hand during exertion is not whether you _can_ in a mechanistic sense do the thing, but whether you _can_ in a moral and personal sense.
+You play your will and desire to do it, and the GM plays your doubts and insecurities.
+They go first, and always have leverage over you.

+Play proceeds as with petition, above, but spending a passion token does not damage a reputation: it instead requires you to showcase the darker side of your desire.

 ### Perception